What is known about Langya henipavirus, a new virus identified in China

 Presence of the virus has never been confirmed in Brazil, says researcher

-Araujo is part of the project National Network for Virus Surveillance in Wild Animals (Previr) and has been looking for signs of the henipavirus on Brazilian soil.
+Araujo is part of the National Wildlife Surveillance Network (Previr) project and has been looking for signs of the henipavirus on Brazilian soil.
 In 2017, he and colleagues published a paper with evidence that bats found in Brazil may be natural reservoirs of Nipah, but this could not be confirmed with the evidence collected.
-According to the researcher, no case of Hendra or Nipah infection in humans has ever been confirmed in Brazil.
+According to the researcher, no case of Hendra or Nipah infection in humans has also been confirmed in Brazil.

 in the publication of New England Journal of Medicine which revealed Langya henipavirus, all infected patients were residents of Shandong and Henan provinces.
 They had no close contact with each other and no history of passing through the same places.
 The researchers traced contacts between nine patients and their relatives and found no infections that could prove person-to-person transmission.